×

 The hometown Tigers continued to pile onto their lead as the half progressed.
 Marshall faced a third-and-14 from the shadow of their own end zone before a defensive pass interference call on a pass intended for Craigmile moved the chains, and Marshall continued to advance before Stelter broke off a 44-yard touchdown run along the right sideline to bring the lead to 22 points.

-Hutchinson attempted its first punt late in the first half, but a fumbled snap gave Marshall possession at the Hutchinson 45 and JR Vierstraete jumped up to make a catch on an out route, shed the would-be tackler, and took the catch another 20 yards to the house for a 45-yard touchdown.
+Hutchinson attempted its first punt late in the first half, but a fumbled snap gave Marshall possession at the Hutchinson 45 and Vierstraete jumped up to make a catch on an out route, shed the would-be tackler, and took the catch another 20 yards to the house for a 45-yard touchdown.

 Another defensive stop and a designed run by Craigmile helped Marshall advance the ball to the Hutchinson 37 on their next possession.
-Ethan Boeck slid backwards to make a grab for a 26-yard gain with 25 seconds before the half, and the Tigers got the ball to Boeck again on the next play for a touchdown and a 42-6 halftime lead.
+Boeck slid backwards to make a grab for a 26-yard gain with 25 seconds before the half, and the Tigers got the ball to Boeck again on the next play for a touchdown and a 42-6 halftime lead.

 Shep Jensen came down with Marshall’s second interception of the night on Hutchinson’s first possession of the second half, catching a pass that sailed high near the Marshall 32 and returned it to midfield.